rust-lang/measureme/summarize/Readme.md

 ## Installing summarize

-In order to use this tool you will first want to build it.
+To use this tool you will first want to build it.
 To do this follow the steps
 below:

 ```bash